PUBG: Battlegrounds: National bans

 In March 2019, Battlegrounds was banned in the Indian state of Gujarat after the local government decided the game was too addictive and an unnecessary distraction during exam season.
 A number of students caught playing the game were arrested as a result.
 The ban was not renewed in some cities in the state after March as exam season had ended.
 A similar ban was enacted in Nepal and Iraq in April 2019, with the cited reasons being that the game was harmful to children and teenagers.
 The ban in Nepal was shortly lifted by the country's Supreme Court, stating that the government could not enforce such a ban that interfered with personal freedoms without demonstrating why the ban was necessary.
 In mid-2019, Jordan and the Indonesian province of Aceh issued similar bans.

-On July 1, 2020, Battlegrounds was banned in Pakistan by Pakistan Telecommunication Authority citing the reasons that the game is addictive, wastage of time and poses serious negative impact on physical and psychological health of the children after receiving various complaints from different segments of society and Lahore High Court's directions to look in the matter.
-However the ban is temporary till further orders from the court.
+On July 1, 2020, Battlegrounds was banned in Pakistan by Pakistan Telecommunication Authority, citing the reasons that the game is addictive, a wastage of time and poses a serious negative impact on the physical and psychological health of children, after receiving various complaints from different segments of society and Lahore High Court's directions to look in the matter.
+However, the ban was temporary till further orders from the court.
 The game continued to remain banned in Pakistan for a month.
-A meeting was held on July 30, 2020, between PTA and legal representatives of Proxima Beta who addressed the queries raised by authority and emphasized on continued engagement and a comprehensive control mechanism after which the ban was lifted from Battlegrounds.
+A meeting was held on July 30, 2020, between PTA and legal representatives of Proxima Beta, who addressed the queries raised by the authority and emphasized on continued engagement and a comprehensive control mechanism.
+After this, the ban on Battlegrounds was lifted.

 Amidst the ongoing 2020 China–India skirmishes, the Indian government banned PUBG Mobile along with more than 100 other Chinese apps, most made by Tencent and NetEase, on September 2, 2020, asserting the apps were "stealing and surreptitiously transmitting user data in an unauthorized manner to servers which have locations outside India".
 India was PUBG Mobiles largest market with the country accounting for 175 million downloads and 24% of global users.